SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network: Method

 \subsection{Pre-training SpikeCLIP via Knowledge Distillation}

-Leveraging its dual-stream architecture, SpikeCLIP is capable of generating feature representations for any given images (denoted as $x_\text{img}$) or texts (represented as $x_\text{txt}$) with the help of the readout layers.
+Leveraging the dual-stream architecture, SpikeCLIP is capable of generating feature representations for any given images (denoted as $x_\text{img}$) or texts (represented as $x_\text{txt}$) with the help of the readout layers.
 Given a sufficient number of image-text pairs, cross-modal feature alignment can be achieved through contrastive learning.
-However, as previously noted, there is an insufficiency of manually-annotated image-text pairs available for the joint training of both the image and text encoders.
+However, as previously noted, there is an insufficiency of manually annotated image-text pairs available for the joint training of both the image and text encoders.
 To navigate this hurdle, we chose to use the knowledge distillation technique to pre-train our SpikeCLIP.
 This approach not only enables the feasibility of pre-training for SNNs, but also substantially alleviates the difficulty in training these networks.

 For pre-training the image encoder of SpikeCLIP, we used the ImageNet-1k dataset \citep{ILSVRC15}, which comprises approximately $1.28$ million images and is denoted as $\mathcal{D}_\text{img}$.
 Following \citet{radford2021learning}, we applied a variety of prompt templates, such as ``\texttt{A photo of a \{label\}}'', over $1,000$ textual labels to generate nearly $116$ thousand sentences (denoted as $\mathcal{D}_\text{txt}$).
-During the pre-training stage, we aimed to align the feature representations generated by SpikeCLIP with those produced by CLIP for both images and texts.
-This was achieved by using the following loss function:
+During the pre-training stage, we aimed to align the feature representations generated by SpikeCLIP with those produced by CLIP for both images and texts. {